Special Student - Adults 62 Program

-- Fall & Spring Terms: $50/credit
+Fall & Spring Terms: $50/credit

 - May Term and Summer Online Sessions: Regular traditional undergraduate per credit tuition applies, which is 50% of full traditional undergraduate tuition in fall and spring.
-See Student Financial Services page for the specific per/credit prices.
+See Student Accounts page for the specific per/credit prices.

 - Students must pay all applicable special course and lab fees.